Skip to content

 0.5 / 1

-The company sustainability report states that eight out of 11 suppliers have committed to conducting social and environmental impact assessments (SEIA) in their plantations.
+The company reports that nine out of 11 suppliers have committed to conducting social and environmental impact assessments (SEIA) in their plantations.

 • N